 MEERA MOHANTY, ET Bureau Oct 7, 2014, 05.50PM IST

-Vedanta is embarking once again on expanding alumina refining capacity in Odisha that it had to shelve five years ago on environmental and other concerns.
+Vedanta is embarking once again on expanding alumina refining capacity in Odisha that it had to shelved five years ago on environmental and other concerns.
 With the central government looking to revive big infrastructure projects, will this time be different?
 And will development score over environmental concerns?

 In July, the Vedanta Group's Sesa Sterlite unit said that it had convinced locals at a public hearing to back plans aborted five years ago for sixfold capacity expansion of its refinery in Lanjigarh.
 Then in September, following a meeting with Odisha chief minister Naveen Patnaik, Vedanta chief Anil Agarwal announced a doubling of alumina refinery capacity within two years, with a confidence that belied the company's difficult experience in the state.
 After all, with no captive supply of key raw material bauxite, the company has been struggling to run the existing 1 million tonne plant at full capacity.